 Foods that contain living organisms that aid our current microbiome and introduce healthy bacteria to the gut.
 This includes but is not limited to:

 - Fermented foods (kefir, sauerkraut, kimchi, miso, tempeh, natto, kombucha)

-- Some soft cheeses (mozzarella, traditional cheddars and gouda)
+- Some cheeses (mozzarella, traditional cheddars and gouda)

 These contain fibre and natural sugars and provide food for the gut bacteria population.
 Prebiotic foods include:

-- Lentils (chickpeas, soybeans, black beans, and red kidney beans)
+- Legumes (lentils, chickpeas, soybeans, black beans, and red kidney beans)

-- Gruit (in particular under-ripe banana, watermelon, and apples)
+- Fruit (in particular under-ripe banana, watermelon, and apples)